SanthoshS50/SanthoshS50/README.md

 ## 👨‍💻 Who Am I?

-I’m a **Full Stack Developer** from **Tamil Nadu, India**, currently working as an
+I am a **Full Stack Developer** based in **Tamil Nadu, India**, currently working as an **Associate Software Engineer**.

-**Associate Software Engineer**, building scalable web applications using the **MERN Stack**
-and contributing to enterprise workflows using **ServiceNow**.
+My experience includes building full-stack applications using the **MERN Stack** and working with **ServiceNow** to design, configure, and support enterprise workflows, automation, and data-driven processes.
+I collaborate closely with stakeholders to translate functional requirements into scalable technical implementations.

-I enjoy turning complex requirements into clean, maintainable solutions and continuously improving my engineering depth.
+I am focused on developing **robust, maintainable systems** and continuously improving my skills in both modern web development and enterprise platform engineering.

 ---